MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 **Azure Kubernetes Service (AKS)**

-The hosting infrastructure, which is a key part of the card holder environment (CDE).
+The hosting infrastructure, which is a key part of the cardholder data environment (CDE).
 The AKS cluster is deployed as a private cluster.
 So, the Kubernetes API server is not exposed to the public internet and traffic to the API server is limited to your private network.

 **ACR Tasks**